DreamVu/3D-Object-Detection-Tracking/README.md

 # 3D Object Detection and Tracking
-The software provides 3D object detection and tracking using [PAL MAX](https://dreamvu.com/pal-ethernet/).
-PAL MAX is the only single sensor omnidirectional vision system to provide 360° stereoscopic sensing with depth perception.
+The software provides 3D object detection and tracking using [PAL Max](https://dreamvu.com/pal-ethernet/).
+PAL Max is the only single sensor omnidirectional vision system to provide 360° stereoscopic sensing with depth perception.

 ### Supported Devices
 - Nvidia Jetson embedded boards with Jetpack 4.6.0